 - No credit card

 - No desktop version, only mobile app based

 Is Monzo Safe?

 Monzo is a fully regulated neobank and the clients’ funds are protected up to 85,000 GBP under the Financial Services Clearing System.
 If anything ever happens to any bank including Monzo under the regime, the clients will not be left with empty pockets.

-Besides, Monzo offers many security features such as a user receives instant notifications when a transaction is made.
-Customers are required to secure their accounts and confirm online transactions via PIN, Touch ID, fingerprint, Face ID.
+Besides, Monzo offers many security features such as a user receiving instant notifications when a transaction is made.
+Customers are required to secure their accounts and confirm online transactions via PIN, Touch ID, fingerprint, and Face ID.
 To avoid the issues of bad passwords and phishing, the service does not use passwords.
 Instead, the users get a link sent to their registered email IDs.
 They have to use that link to log into the app.
 Monzo also gives you the freedom to block/unblock your card anytime.